8 Ways to Fix Kernel Mode Heap Corruption BSOD Error in 2023 [SOLVED] - Qiling

 A built-in Windows utility called Deployment Image Servicing and Management (DISM) may determine whether your Windows installation is faulty and restore it if it is.

-To launch the Run dialogue box on your keyboard, hit the Windows logo key and R simultaneously.
-To launch Command Prompt as administrator, type cmd and hit Ctrl+Shift+Enter.
+To launch the Run dialogue box, press the Windows logo key and R at the same time.
+To launch Command Prompt as administrator, type cmd and press Ctrl+Shift+Enter.

 Dism /online /cleanup-image /restorehealth